Illogicalll/Automarker/src/README.md

 AutoAssign is a robust and streamlined solution to the modern nightmare of coding assignments for large student cohorts.

+## Codebase Overview

+Within this `/src/` folder there are 7 folders:

+- `__tests__`: contains the *Jest* unit tests for the project
+- `app`: contains the pages and site structure
+- `components`: contains various re-usable UI components used to construct the site
+- `lib`: contains a utility function file
+- `public`: contains site assets
+- `utils`: contains various useful functions to do with authentication, redirects, and more

+Aside from the folders, there are also various configuration files such as `tsconfig.json` or `jest.config.js`.
+These specify many parameters that are important for the project to run.

 ## Requirements

 The following technologies are required to facilitate the automated unit test execution API: